 Instruction consists of training in mental health law (Title 43A of the Oklahoma Statues), mental health diagnosis, veteran’s issues, substance abuse, and juvenile issues.
 The training incorporates panels of mental health providers, mental health consumers, and families of mental health consumers and visits to the local mental health facilities.
 The students must also participate in and successfully complete a number of scenarios based on actual mental health-related calls for service.

-The Norman Police Department currently has 53 commissioned officers, eight communications officers, one fire inspector, and one municipal court officer who are CIT trained.
+The Norman Police Department currently has more than 70 commissioned officers as well as communications officers who are CIT trained.
 A lieutenant acts as a coordinator and a captain as the team's commander.

 Hazardous Devices Unit